davedoesdev/simple-crypt/README.md

     - `{Boolean} json` Whether to JSON encode and decode data.
 Default is `true`.

     - `{Boolean} base64` Whether to Base64-encode generated data and Base64-decode received data.
+Default is `true`.

     - `{Boolean} check` Whether to add a checksum to encrypted data and verify it when decrypting data.
 Default is `true`.